course content

 cpp

 Suppose there are more elements in the array than you specified when declaring.
-In that case, there will be a compilation error because when declaring an array, the compiler allocates a specific number of bytes for it.
+In that case, a compilation error will occur because the compiler allocates a fixed amount of memory when declaring an array.
 It's like trying to pour more water into an already full glass.

-If there are fewer elements in the array than you specified when declaring, then all uninitialized elements will be equal to zero.
+If there are fewer elements in the array than you specified when declaring, then all uninitialized elements will be equal to zero or have garbage values (unpredictable or arbitrary data).

 cpp